marcelroed/deep-optimal-control/org/notes/code-matthias.md

-# Notes from reading existing Matlab code for the paper
+# Notes from reading existing Matlab code for the paper - Matthias

 ## Code Structure
 All of the code is run from `RUN.m`, which runs some other scripts: `COMPUTE_RESULTS.m` and `CREATE_PLOTS.m`